California housing shortage: Estimated under-supply of housing units

 The California Legislative Analyst's Office 2015 report "California's High Housing Costs – Causes and Consequences" estimates that for the state to have kept housing prices no more than 80% higher than the median for the U.S. as a whole (the price differential which existed in 1980, as opposed to the >150% differential which exists today), California would have needed to add approximately 210,000 new housing units each year over the past three decades (1980–2010), rather than the 120,000 / year which were built.
-Their midpoint estimate of the underbuilding for the last three decades is 90,000 units per year, an estimated shortage of 2.7 million housing units (20%) by 2010.
+Their midpoint estimate of underbuilding for the last three decades is 90,000 units per year, resulting in an estimated shortage of 2.7 million housing units (20%) by 2010.

 Since 2010, the state's construction of new housing units has averaged well below 90,000 units per year.
 It took a drop after the 2008 Great Recession, but has increased to about 90,000 / year in 2016.

 In September 2017, a team of economists from UCLA Anderson Forecast, led by Jerry Nickelsburg, predicted that "it would take 20 percent more housing to achieve a 10 percent reduction in prices.
 Such a reduction throughout California would bring costs down roughly to 2014 levels..."
 In a 2018 UCLA Anderson Forecast report, economist Nickelsburg estimated the shortage at 3 million units.

 In October 2017, lieutenant governor and gubernatorial candidate Gavin Newsom said that California should set a goal to produce 3.5 million new homes by 2025.
 This would require a quadrupling of the current rate of building to almost 400,000 units per year, a rate the state has not experienced since 1954.

 In April 2018, state Senator Scott Wiener, author of several bills to reduce the housing shortage, estimated it at 4 million units.

 In a 2019 paper, economists Enrico Moretti and Chang-Tai Hsieh analyzed the U.S. housing market and found that if Americans had consistently built housing commensurate with demand, the city of San Francisco would have two million housing units (rather than the 400,000 it has today) and a population of four million people (as opposed to its actual 2022 population of around 815,000), and the greater Bay Area would have five times the population it has today.

 In 2023, CalMatters graphed the various estimates of the housing shortage against actual housing production, showing improvements in production in the last decade but a significant gap remaining between the estimates of what would be needed to address the shortage.